Python SDK

 Install and use the MrScraper Python SDK (mrscraper-sdk) to call the MrScraper API asynchronously.

-The mrscraper-sdk package is a typed Python client for the MrScraper web-scraping API.
-All client methods are async and must be used with asyncio (or another async runtime).
+The mrscraper-sdk is a typed Python client for the MrScraper web scraping API.
+All client methods are async and must be used with asyncio or another async runtime.

 Requirements

-Python 3.9+.
-See the package on PyPI for the latest release and metadata.
+See the mrscraper-sdk on PyPI for the latest release, version history, and metadata.

 Installation